 Earlier today I taped a segment on the pharmaceutical industry for the Ask Dr. Nandi show.
 An Emmy winning television host and medical doctor, Dr. Partha Nandi is an internationally recognized medical professional.
 My segment on today’s show was directed at the growing problem of counterfeit, adulterated and subpotent drugs – fake pharma- entering the U.S. marketplace.

 A member of the studio audience asked how one could tell what is in their medicine cabinet.
 Sadly, there is no good answer.

 80% to 85% of the pharmaceutical drugs sold in the United States are now manufactured offshore.
 The number exporter today?
 India.

 One published report says that between 2008 and 2013, over 8000 people perished at one hospital in the Himalayan area of India.
 The cause of death?
 Fake pharma – antibiotics that contained no active pharmaceutical ingredient.

 Unfortunately, those problems occur daily in India.
-It isn’t that healthcare workers there don’t care or are lazy.
+It isn’t that Indian healthcare workers don’t care or are lazy.
 Most are not.
 It is the lack of regulation and inspection.
 There are approximately 10,500 pharmaceutical manufacturing facilities in India.
 Since most produce drugs or drug components for distribution in the United States, the FDA can inspect those facilities.

 Unfortunately, the FDA has only 19 inspectors in India.
 That means that a factory making a life saving drug can expect to be visited maybe once every two years and a facility manufacturing active ingredients may never be inspected.